bitmagier/arbitrage-trader/README.md

 # arbitrage-trader

-An autonomously working arbitrage trader for digital currencies
+An autonomously working arbitrage trader for digital assets